Welcome to Overeaters Anonymous. This series of questions may help you determine if you are a compulsive eater.

 Is OA for You?

 Only you can answer that question.
 No one else can make this decision for you.
-We who are now in OA have found a way of life which enables us to live without the need for excess food.
-We believe that compulsive eating is a progressive illness, one that, like alcoholism and some other illnesses, can be arrested.
+We who are now in OA have found a way of life which enables us to live without the need for excess food, or compulsive food behaviors.
+We believe that compulsive eating is a progressive illness, one that, like alcoholism and other addictions, can be arrested.
 Remember, there is no shame in admitting you have a problem; the most important thing is to do something about it.

 We encourage you to attend several meetings before deciding if OA is for you.